atlantis-nova/simtag/README.md

 ### simtag object

-A note before starting: during the instatiation of our engine we will immediately need to input the sample list (containing the list of tags for every sample).
+A note before starting: during the instantiation of our engine we will immediately need to input the sample list (containing the list of tags for every sample).
 The format of the sample_list is the following:
 ```
 sample_list = [
     ['Adventure', 'Simulation', 'RPG', 'Strategy', 'Singleplayer', 'Classic'],